 In 2008, the community announced the revolutionary KDE 4.
 In addition to the visual impact of the new default theme, Oxygen, and the new desktop interface, Plasma; KDE 4 also innovated by presenting the following applications: the PDF reader Okular, the Dolphin file manager, as well as KWin, supporting graphics effects.
 See KDE 4.0 Visual Guide.

-La comunidá de KDE
+La comunidá KDE

 From the announcement of version 4.1 on there was already a tendency to refer to KDE as a "community" and not just as a "project".
 This change was recognized and affirmed in the rebranding announcement of the following year.

-Primer Camp KDE
+First Camp KDE